In this article, you will discover what defines as a modular design, how it influences architecture now and how it will in the near future!

 Post War Housing Crisis – Suburban Build-Up Using Modular Homes

-Many have turned into schools which left the students cold in winter and hot in summer.
-Th modular architecture uses Prefabricated materials.
+The result left students cold in winter and hot in summer.

-However “Prefab” is a colloquial, catch-all term for the post-war, outdated modular building which uses old materials in a predictable way.
+Not the same as modular, “Prefab” is a colloquial, catch-all term for the post-war, outdated modular building materials of the 1960s, 70s, and 80s.

-Luckily for the school children of today, technology, and construction processes have come a long way since then.
+Luckily for the school children of today, the technology and construction processes are evolving at breakneck speed.